-&lt;sup>46 See, e.g., United States v.
+See, e.g., United States v.
 Shengyang Zhou, 717 F.3d 1139, 1148 (10th Cir.
 2013) (affirming district court's inclusion of 10,000 bottles of counterfeit diet pills that were never delivered because the completed counterfeit packaging was virtually indistinguishable from the authentic items); United States v.
 Sweeney, 611 F.3d 459, 474 (8th Cir.
-2010) (affirming district court's reasonable estimate based on financial records of gross revenue); United States v.
-Beydoun, 469 F.3d 102, 106 (5th Cir.
-2006) (finding a reasonable likelihood that the entire order of one million booklets of counterfeit cigarette paper would be produced, but for the government's intervention, was sufficient to use the number in calculating the sentence).
+2010) (affirming district court's reasonable estimate based on financial records of gross revenue).

-&lt;sup>47 See, e.g., United States v.
+See, e.g., United States v.
 Dosen, 738 F.3d 874, 875-76 (7th Cir.
-2013) ("uncertainty [about what would have happened had the conspiracy not collapsed before the commission of the substantive offense] does not negate the enhancement for conduct that the conspirators would have engaged in had the conspiracy been consummated, provided that the 'intended offense conduct . . . can be established with reasonable certainty.'" (quoting USSG §2X1.1(a))).
+2013) ("[U]ncertainty [about what would have happened had the conspiracy not collapsed before the commission of the substantive offense] does not negate the enhancement for conduct that the conspirators would have engaged in had the conspiracy been consummated, provided that the 'intended offense conduct . . . can be established with reasonable certainty.' " (quoting USSG §2X1.1(a))).

-3. Subsection (b)(2)-A Work Being Prepared for Commercial Distribution
+USSG §2B5.3(b)(2); see also United States v.
+Ndhlovu, 510 F. App'x 842, 849 (11th Cir.
+2013) (per curiam) (affirming application of 2-level enhancement pursuant to §2B5.3(b)(2) because the offense involved the reproduction of a pre-release work).

-Section 2B5.3(b)(2) provides for a 2-level increase "[i]f the offense involved the display, performance, publication, reproduction, or distribution of a work being prepared for commercial distribution," A "work being prepared for commercial distribution" is defined in Application Note 1 as having the same meaning given that term in 17 U.S.C. $\S 506(a)(3)$ , and also is known as a "pre-release work."

-In 2005, the Commission amended Application Note 2 to explain that in cases involving pre-release works, the infringement amount should be determined by using the retail value of the infringed item, rather than any premium price attributed to the infringing item because of its pre-release status.
-The enhancement in subsection (b)(2) addresses concerns that the distribution of an item before it is legally available to the consumer is more serious conduct than distribution of other infringing items and involves a harm that was not otherwise addressed by the previous guideline.
+defined in Application Note 1 as having the same meaning given that term in 17 U.S.C. § 506(a)(3), and also is known as a "pre-release work."
+The enhancement in subsection (b)(2) "addresses concerns that distribution of an item before it is legally available to the consumer is more serious conduct than distribution of other infringing items."

-4. Subsection (b)(3)-(A) Manufacture, Importation, or Uploading of Infringing Items; or (B) Convictions under 17 U.S.C. §§ 1201 and 1204 for Trafficking in Circumvention Devices
+C. SUBSECTION (b)(3)-MANUFACTURE, IMPORTATION, OR UPLOADING OF INFRINGING ITEMS; CONVICTIONS UNDER 17 U.S.C. §§ 1201 AND 1204

-Section 2B5.3(b)(3) provides for a 2-level increase, with a minimum offense level of 12, if (A) the offense involved the manufacture, importation, or "uploading" of infringing items; or (B) the defendant was convicted under 17 U.S.C. §§ 1201 and 1204 for trafficking in "circumvention devices."
+Section 2B5.3(b)(3) provides for a 2-level increase, with a minimum offense level of 12, if the "(A) offense involved the manufacture, importation, or uploading of infringing items; or (B) [the] defendant was convicted under 17 U.S.C. §§ 1201 and 1204 for trafficking in circumvention devices."

-Uploading is defined as making an infringing item available on the internet or a similar electronic bulletin board with the intent to enable other persons to (A) download or otherwise copy the infringing item; or (B) have access to the infringing item, including by storing the infringing item as an openly shared file.
-Uploading does not include merely
+"Uploading" is defined as "making an infringing item available on the internet or a similar electronic bulletin board with the intent to enable other persons to (A) download or otherwise copy the infringing item; or (B) have access to the infringing item, including by storing the infringing item as an openly shared file."
+"Uploading" does not include "merely downloading or installing an infringing item on a hard drive on a defendant's personal computer unless the infringing item is an openly shared file."